Paris in the Spring – St Germain:

-After a coffee I wandered over to Tuilleries and had great intentions of going round the Musee d’Orangerie.
+After a coffee, I wandered over to Tuilleries and had great intentions of going around the Musee d’Orangerie.
 Paris on a sunny spring morning though, deserves to be an outdoor experience, so instead I just wandered around, people watching and enjoying the sunshine.

 Leaving Paris, travelling by Eurostar from Gare du Nord, I felt just a little sad.
 I had been so perfectly at home that I felt no need to leave.
 And, I hope that I’ll be back soon.